Philosophy, Objectives &Scope

 Letters to the Editor: maximum 250 words if it is in reference to a recent journal article, or 400 words in all other cases.
 It must have no more than five references and one figure or Table.
 It must not be signed by any more than three authors.
 Letters referring to a recent journal article must be received within four weeks of its publication.

 The reviewing process:

-Submitted Manuscript will be initially overviewed by the editorial review board to determine whether they broadly meet the requirement of the Journal and this process will be completed within 10 days.
+Submitted Manuscript will be initially over viewed by editorial review board to determine whether they broadly meet the requirement of the Journal and this process will be completed within 10 days.
 Papers may be rejected after initial editorial review if they are not considered appropriate or of sufficient scientific quality or priority for publication in Nurture.
-All other papers will undergo complete double-blind peer review by 3 or more peer reviewers selected for their familiarity with the field and this process will be completed within 2-3 months.
-At this stage, the author will be informed that his/her paper has been selected and sent for review.
-The criteria for acceptability by the nurture include originality, the validity of data, clarity of writing, strength of the conclusions, and potential importance of the work
+All other papers will undergo complete blind review by 3 or more peer reviewers selected for their familiarity with the field and this process will be completed within 2-3 months.
+At this stage the author will be informed that his/her paper has been selected and sent for review.
+The criteria for acceptability by the nurture include originality, validity of data, clarity of writing, strength of the conclusions, and potential importance of the work

 Manuscripts submitted for publication must not have been previously submitted or published.
 Accepted papers become the permanent property of Nurture of the PHEA.
 By submitting a manuscript, the authors(s) agree that copyrights for their articles are automatically transferred to the PHEA: if and when the articles are accepted for publication.